panzerdp/dmitripavlutin.com/content/posts/012-array-creation/index.md

 The current article covers the array initialization and setting the initial elements.
 The basic way to do this in JavaScript is using an array literal, e.g. `[1, 5, 8]`  or an array constructor `new Array (1, 5, 8)`.

 Fortunately JavaScript offers more interesting and straightforward ways to create arays, not limited to manual enumeration.
 Let's illustrate the common and advanced scenarios how to initialize arrays in JavaScript.

+*Before I continue, allow me to make a recommendation.*

+*If you want to significantly improve your JavaScript knowledge, I recommend the amazingly useful ["Modern JavaScript From The Beginning 2.0"](https://www.traversymedia.com/a/2147528886/FqXWyazh) by Brad Traversy.
+Use the coupon code "DMITRI" and get up to 20% discount!*

 ## 1. Array literal